multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting.md

 http_proxy="PROXY_IP:3128" curl --head ${S1_URL}/cvmfs/software.eessi.io/.cvmfspublished
 ```

-Make usre you replace "`PROXY_IP`" in the commands above with the actual IP (or hostname) of the proxy server.
+Make sure you replace "`PROXY_IP`" in the commands above with the actual IP (or hostname) of the proxy server.

 If you see a `200` HTTP return code in the first line of output produced by `curl`, access is working as it should: